Matthew 21:1-11 · Matthew · Updated April 25, 2026

 Summary

-The disciples follow Jesus' instructions and bring the donkey and colt to him (21:6-7).
+Following Jesus' instructions, the disciples bring the donkey and colt to him (21:6-7).
 They place their garments on the animals, and Jesus sits on them.
 As Jesus makes his way into Jerusalem, a large crowd gathers.
 Many people spread their garments on the road, while others cut branches from trees and lay them in his path (21:8).
 The crowd goes ahead of Jesus and follows behind, shouting praises: "Hosanna to the Son of David: Blessed is he that cometh in the name of the Lord; Hosanna in the highest" (21:9).

-As Jesus enters Jerusalem, the entire city is stirred, and people begin to ask, "Who is this?"
+Upon Jesus' entry into Jerusalem, the entire city is stirred, and people begin to ask, "Who is this?"
 (21:10).
 The crowd responds by identifying Jesus as the prophet from Nazareth in Galilee (21:11).
 The passage concludes with the acknowledgment of Jesus' arrival in Jerusalem as a momentous event, drawing widespread attention and recognition from the people.
+The primary conclusion drawn from Matthew 21:1-11 is that Jesus' entry into Jerusalem is a deliberate declaration of his identity as a King, but one whose rule is characterized by humility.
+This passage describes a moment when Jesus openly accepts messianic acclamation from the crowd, fulfilling the prophecy of Zechariah 9:9.
+The event sets the stage for the unfolding of the Passion Week, contrasting the crowd's expectations of a conquering hero with Jesus' mission of peace and spiritual redemption.

 Chiastic structure